-Challenge number Detail of challenge 1 Literacy and numeracy skills entering Year 7 are lower on entry for pupils eligible for PP than for other students (Source- CAT).
-A significant number of pupils don't have the necessary reading, stamina, language comprehension and vocabulary to access assessment questions and therefore lack the resilience to try (Source-Teacher feedback on pupils' levels of engagement and participation).
+Challenge number Detail of challenge 1 Literacy and numeracy skills entering Year 7 are lower on entry for pupils eligible for PP than for other students (Source-CAT).
+A significant number of pupils don't have the necessary reading, stamina, language comprehension and vocabulary to access assessment questions and therefore lack the resilience to try.
+(Source-Teacher feedback on pupils' levels of engagement and participation).
 This restricts them from making good progress in Key Stage 3.
 We need to remove this disadvantage so that we can capture all talent early and enable all students to access the KS4 curriculum without disadvantage.
-In 2021 Year 7 PP reading ages were -14months and all students were -2months at the end of testing, this was a significant disparity in ability on entry.
-54 students were not yet reading at expected reading age (Source- NGRT).
-In 2022 Year 7 reading ages were +15 months on entry, PP students were +5 months.
-However 48 students on entry are reading at less than their chronological age.
-There is a wide range of reading ages on entry.
-There is a clear need to develop and embed literacy and comprehension further.
-(Source- NGRT).
+In 2022 Year 7 reading ages were months on entry was +2 months (11.08), PP students were -3 months (11.03).
+However 96 students on entry are reading at less than their chronological age of whom 41 were PP. There is a clear need to develop and embed literacy and comprehension further (Source-NGRT).
 2 Development of literacy and numeracy skills for Year 8 and 9 PP pupils has been negatively impacted by the Pandemic.
-There are clear gaps in knowledge.
-Pupils' reading, vocabulary and comprehension skills are lower than their peers, their working memories are shorter and they have less resilience and confidence than their peers.
-In 2021 Year 8 PP reading ages were -11 months and the cohort average was +1 month.
-58 students were not yet at an appropriate reading age (Source- NRGT results).
-Year 9 PP reading ages were -9 months and the cohort average was -2 months, 48 students were not yet able to read and comprehend age appropriate texts.
-In the 2022 NGRT, the vast majority of students have made expected or better progress in reading comprehension.
-The average increase in reading ages is +6 (year 8-9) and + 9 (year 9-10) months additional progress this is inline with EEF projections.
+Pupils' reading, vocabulary and comprehension skills are lower than their peers, their working memories are shorter and they have less resilience and confidence than their peers (Source- NRGT results; in school progress data).
+In the 2022 NGR tests, the vast majority of students have made expected or better progress in reading comprehension over the last year, but there is still more work to be done to develop and embed skills and knowledge learnt.
+The average increase in reading ages is +6 and above months additional progress this is inline with EEF projections.
+NGRT results 2021-22 this chart tracks the progress of Yr 7 KS3 PP and Non PP students over one year. yr 7/8 non pp yr 7/8 pp 180 160 140 100 2021-2022 progress timeline The graph above tracks the progress of our current year 8 last year.
+In the last test in September all students as a group are now +11 months.
+PP students are +7 months .Last year 82.6% of students made expected or higher than expected progress.
+This shows the positive impact of our work on literacy so far!
+Currently 52 students' reading skills are lower than their chronological age and 22 have a reading age lower than 10

-The graph above tracks the progress of our current year 8 last year.
-All students as a group are now +8 months.
-PP students are +3.
-Last year 99 (84%) of students made expected or higher than expected progress.
-This shows the positive impact of our work on literacy so far.
-Currently 42 students' reading skills are lower than their chronological age.
+The graph above tracks the progress of our current year 9's last year.
+Our current Year 9's as a group are +7 months.
+PP students are -14 months.
+Last year 84% of students made expected or better progress.

-The graph above tracks progress of our current year 9 last year.
-This year group is currently +7 months.
-PP students are -7 months.
-Last year 81 (68%) of students made expected or better progress.
 More evidence of progress, but more work to be done as gaps in knowledge are still clear.
-Currently 49 students' reading skills are lower than their chronological age and 15 of these students are PP.
+Currently 49 students' reading skills are lower than their chronological age.
+20 are reading at less than 11 years old.